 About

 This is the personal blog of Ian Gilfillan – the one who lives in Cape Town, South Africa, not the Australian politician, nor the Canadian member of the British Columbia Marijuana Party.
-Are there any others out there?
+Once it was just the three of us; now, thanks to Facebook, there are lots of us online.

 Stuff I do: